mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

    the Point class).

    Change the scale method to be the magic method for multiplication.
-Change the tests to use the ``*`` operator (instead of scale).
+Change the tests to use the ``*`` operator (since there is no longer a method named scale).
 The tests should still pass.

    .. activecode:: ch_c2_5